Light, Shade, and Exposure

 Artificial light remains secondary.
 When added, it is low and contained—wall lights, small lamps, or indirect sources that extend use without changing the character of the space.

-This restrained use of light follows the same rhythm found in Light and Rhythm in the French Mediterranean Kitchen, where illumination supports use rather than dominating it.
+The same restrained use of light runs through Light & Rhythm in the Kitchen, where illumination supports use rather than dominating it.

 Wind and Shelter